LopezM-Mauricio/DES_tutorial_timedep_SickSicker/README.md

 # Workflow for collaborators

-If you wish to contribute to this repository please follow these instructions.
+If you wish to contribute to this repository please follow these instructions to guarantee that you are using the same version of packages used by the developer.

--   Clone the repo.

--   Open the project, run in RStudio Terminal:
+1. Run in RStudio Terminal:

 `Rscript install_deps.R`

-This script will install the package `renv`, which restores locked versions of all dependencies used by the developer.
+This script will install the package `renv`, which restores the 'locked' versions of all dependencies used by the developer.
 To do so, `renv` will install any missing packages and re-install versions of packages to match the version used by the developer.
 The script returns a list of packages that were not successfully installed and will require individual troubleshooting.

 If all goes well, your environment should now match exactly the environment of the developer.

 ## Troubleshooting Package installation

-If you run into incompatibilities or mysterious errors running `install.deps.R`, verify that R version 3.5.0 or newer is installed.
+2. If you run into incompatibilities or mysterious errors running `install.deps.R`, verify that R version 3.5.0 or newer is installed.

 You can try to install required packages manually, run the below code on a script or from the R console: